|

 how slavery was socially acceptable and shows that people and governments everywhere were involved in it.
 This book is a comprehensive

-of the subject, the author remains emotionally detached in his writing, yet produces a highly readable, informative book.
+volatility of the subject, the author remains emotionally detached in his writing, yet produces a highly readable, informative

 alone; they and the countless numbers whose lives were wasted in servitude find a voice in Angela Bassett's outstanding narration.